Back to Blog

 Group Development Stages:

-• Forming stage: Trust building and safety establishment
+• Forming stage: trust building and safety establishment

-• Storming stage: Conflict navigation and authentic relationship development
+• Storming stage: conflict navigation and authentic relationship development

-• Norming stage: Group identity formation and mutual support establishment
+• Norming stage: group identity formation and mutual support establishment

-• Performing stage: Deep therapeutic work and collective transformation
+• Performing stage: deep therapeutic work and collective transformation

 Crisis Intervention in Group Settings